-The Premiers’ Reading Challenge Book Fund provides an annual allocation to councils, regional library corporations and Vision Australia to buy materials to support the annual Premiers’ Reading Challenge.
+The Premiers’ Reading Challenge Book Fund assists public libraries by providing an annual allocation to councils, regional library corporations, Myli - My Community Library Ltd, Your Library Ltd, and Vision Australia to buy materials to support the annual Premiers’ Reading Challenge.

-If you have questions or need further information on library funding, please contact: email@example.com
+For more information on public library funding, please contact: email@example.com

 Annual survey of Victorian public libraries